-Quality: We think clearly, plan mindfully, act decisively, measure carefully and review regularly everything we do.
+Quality: We think clearly, plan mindfully, act decisively, measure carefully and review

 Aspirational Values

 Courage: We make brave decisions and take calculated risks to lead us to a bold and bright future.
 We show courage in our pursuit for the protection of the environment, for the well being of our people and to support the economy.